CadLee/SpamML_COS30049/SpamDataset/README.md

 ## Model for Prediction

-Once you can have chosen your desired models `.pkl` you now deploy it along with the vectorizer to analyse spam emails in your programs.
+Once you have chosen your desired model `.pkl` you may now deploy it along with the vectorizer to analyse spam emails in your programs.

 ---